 This isn’t directly an advertising option but it is a way for drivers to earn some money by referring your passengers!
 Freebird is a cash back app for riders but drivers can actually get paid to refer passengers and the best part is that it’s a great app for passengers.

 For every passenger you sign up, you will get $10 in cash and when they use your code, they get 2 free $5 off coupons for their next ride (even if they’re an existing Uber/Lyft rider).
 Download Freebird today and use promo code “RSG” to enroll and get your bonus sign up credit.

-Read our Freebird Promo Code app review here.
+Read our Freebird Promo Code article for more info.

 How to Tell If A Company Is Legit